sutrolabs/census-docs/datasets/saas-datasets/README.md

 SELECT * FROM CENSUS_CATALOG.YOUR_WORKSPACE.HUBSPOT_CONTACTS;
 ```

-See the [CensusStore documentation](../censusstore.md#federated-query-access-via-iceberg) for detailed instructions on setting up and using federated queries for your specific warehouse.
+See the [Census Store documentation](../Census Store.md#federated-query-access-via-iceberg) for detailed instructions on setting up and using federated queries for your specific warehouse.

 ### Data Lifecycle